Most people waste their money when they attend a conference. But if you’re smart, you can make it very worth your time and money. Here’s how:

 What about me?

-Notice I said nothing about promoting your gig, your band, your service.
+Notice I said nothing about promoting yourself.
 You have to trust the Tao of promotion.
 This is about them, not you.
 Your promotion will come later.

 When they do ask about you, have a very short but impressive summary of what you do, with one question-inducing curiosity.
 “Songwriter of the Crunchy Frogs - the worst punk bluegrass band ever.
 We’re headlining the showcase tonight.
 Our singer milks horses.”

 Then shut up after three sentences.
 Please.
 Stop there.
-Don’t pull out your CD.
-Don’t hand them a flyer.
 Wait for them to ask, or change the subject back to them if they don’t!

 Real business is done in the follow-up, not the conference itself